-There is only one Bachelor of Arts major at American Baptist College, therefore all Bachelor of Arts students are required to fulfill these major course requirements.
-These courses are organized into four (4) Major Clusters: 1) Bible, 2) Theology/Philosophy, 3) Leadership Studies, 4) Religious Studies.
+All Bachelor of Arts students for Bible and Theology are required to fulfill these major course requirements.
+These courses are organized into four Major Clusters: 1) Bible, 2) Theology/Philosophy, 3) Leadership Studies, 4) Religious Studies.

 1).
 Bible Major Courses Cluster